 So what do we do?
 Inject it back in, of course!
 Dermal fillers like Juvederm, Volbella, and Vollure contain hyaluronic acid, and a skilled injector can give you natural-looking, plumper, more-defined lips in minutes.
 Results last anywhere from 6 – 18 months.

 At Hawaii Blue, we offer targeted anti-aging solutions for your skin that can give you results quickly!
 Our services include botox, dermal fillers, chemical peels, and more.
-If you’re in the Hampton Roads area of Virginia, come visit Hawaii Blue in Newport News or Virginia Beach.
-Schedule your free consultation today.
+If you’re in the Hampton Roads area of Virginia, come visit Hawaii Blue in Newport News, VA.
+Schedule your consultation today.